boaks/zephyr-coaps-client/docu/CELLULAREXPLORER.md

 If you want to use a PC to communicate with the device via the USB serial interface, you will need a serial terminal to do so.
 For Microsoft Windows [Tera Term](https://ttssh2.osdn.jp/index.html.en) works well, for Linux [gtkterm](https://github.com/Jeija/gtkterm) is a good choice.

+Both applications requires a proper configuration.
+Generally select the right serial port (or test both), a baudrate of 115200, 8 data bits, no parity, 1 stop bit.

 ## Usage

 The most [nRF9160 AT-commands](https://infocenter.nordicsemi.com/pdf/nrf9160_at_commands_v2.3.pdf) are supported.
 Additionally some shortcuts and extra functions are available as custom commands.
 For simple usage, these custom commands uses simple characters and digits, instead of control characters as '+', '%' or '='.
 Type `help` and press the "send button" ![arrow](./serial_bluetooth_terminal_send_small.jpg):